GauravIngle26/GauravIngle26/README.md

-# Hi, I'm Gaurav Ingle 👋
+<h1 align="center">Hi, I'm Gaurav Ingle 👋</h1>

-Aspiring Data Scientist with a strong background in Mechatronics and Mechanical Engineering, currently based in Wolfsburg, Germany.
-My expertise spans across data modeling, engineering, and analysis, with a keen interest in autonomous driving, robotics, and cloud-based solutions.
+<h3 align="center"> Aspiring Data Science professional with a strong background in Mechatronics and Mechanical Engineering, currently based in Wolfsburg, Germany.
+My expertise spans across data modeling, engineering, and analysis, and cloud-based solutions with a keen interest in autonomous driving, IOT, and robotics. </h3>

 ## 🚀 About Me